dart-lang/language/working/1426-extension-types/feature-specification.md

 rather than typed as its run-time type `R` or some supertype of `R` (which is what we normally do).

-An important application would be generated extension types, handling the navigation of dynamic object trees.
+A potential application would be generated extension types handling the navigation of dynamic object trees.
 For instance, they could be JSON values, modeled using `num`, `bool`, `String`, `List<dynamic>`, and `Map<String, dynamic>`.

 Without extension types, the JSON value would most likely be handled with static type `dynamic`, and all operations on it would be unsafe.
-If the JSON value is assumed to satisfy a specific schema then it would be possible to reason about this dynamic code and navigate the tree correctly according to the schema.
-But there is no encapsulation, and the code where this kind of careful reasoning is required may be fragmented into many different locations.
+If the JSON value is assumed to satisfy a specific schema, then it would be possible to reason about this dynamic code and navigate the tree correctly according to the schema.
+However, the code where this kind of careful reasoning is required may be fragmented into many different locations, and there is no help detecting that some of those locations are treating the tree incorrectly according to the schema.

-However, if we declare a set of extension types with operations that are tailored to work correctly with the given schema then we can centralize the unsafe operations and reason carefully about them once and for all.
-Clients would use those extension types to access objects conforming to that schema.
-That would give access to a set of known-safe operations, and it would make all other operations a compile-time error.
+If we have extension types, we can declare a set of extension types with operations that are tailored to work correctly with the given schema and its subschemas.
+This is less error-prone and more maintainable than the approach where the tree is handled with static type `dynamic` everywhere.

-Here's a tiny core of that scenario.
-The schema allows for nested `List<dynamic>` with numbers at the leaves, and nothing else:
+Here's an example that shows the core of that scenario.
+The schema that we're assuming allows for nested `List<dynamic>` with numbers at the leaves, and nothing else.

 ```dart
 extension TinyJson on Object {